trustgraph-ai/trustgraph/README.md

 - `gcp-k8s`

 > [!NOTE]
 > As more integrations have been added, the number of possible combinations of configurations has become quite large.
-It is recommended to use the `Config UI` to build your deployment configuration.
+It is recommended to use the `Configuration Portal` to build your deployment configuration.
 Each directory contains `YAML` configuration files for the default component selections.

 **Docker**:
 ```